 Biotechnology is a broad category of technologies that use living organisms or parts of living organisms to create a variety of products.
 Biotechnology can be used to create drugs and therapeutics, nutritional compounds, environmentally friendly chemicals and materials, biofuels, and novel functional materials.
 More broadly, medical biotechnology, agricultural biotechnology and industrial biotechnology will all play increasingly important roles in our everyday life.
 To solve environmental problems, biotechnology can also be used to degrade toxic or harmful chemicals and agents.
 Biotechnology, like all technologies, has the potential to provide enormous benefits while also posing significant risks.
-Many global issues, such as climate change, an ageing society, food security, energy security, and infectious diseases, to name a few, could be addressed with biotechnology.
+Many global issues, such as climate change, an aging society, food security, energy security, and infectious diseases, to name a few, could be addressed with biotechnology.

 Currently, what are the big trends in biotechnology?

 According to a World Economic Forum (WEF) report, biotechnology is advancing at a rapid pace.
 There are numerous potential applications for genome editing in living organisms, including microorganisms, plants, and animals.
 With such advancements, humans could improve bio-based chemical production, increase food production while maintaining nutritional value, or manufacture organs for transplant.
 Metabolic engineering and synthetic biology are also advancing rapidly.
 As a result, instead of relying on fossil fuels, many chemicals, fuels, and materials are now made from renewable biomass.
 Furthermore, remarkable advancements are being made in healthcare and the medical sector.
 New, highly complex natural compounds derived from bio-sources are being developed for pharmaceutical applications.
-Stem-cell therapy, ICT-integrated biotechnology, and other innovations will aid in addressing the health challenges posed by an ageing population.
+Stem-cell therapy, ICT-integrated biotechnology, and other innovations will aid in addressing the health challenges posed by an aging population.

 But apart from that, biotechnology will advance significantly by 2030.
 Biotechnology could also aid in the resolution of large-scale national issues such as healthcare.
 Global healthcare spending is currently estimated to be around US$8 trillion.
 As a result, it is reasonable to expect biotechnology to become a part of people's daily lives by 2030, ranging from drugs, medicine, and therapeutics to environmentally friendly chemicals, fuels, and materials.